 LOW SELF-ESTEEM AND JUDGMENT

-Shame makes us embarrassed and afraid to reveal what we really think and feel.
+Shame makes us embarrassed and afraid to reveal what we think and feel.
 We’re more concerned about not being judged or rejected.
-However, authenticity is actually more attractive and makes effective communication possible.
+However, authenticity is more attractive and makes effective communication possible.
 It builds trust and allows for real intimacy.
-Dysfunctional communication that’s dishonest, indirect, passive or aggressive prevents closeness and damages relationships.
+Dysfunctional communication that’s dishonest, indirect, passive, or aggressive prevents closeness and damages relationships.